regenrek/regenrek-blog-11ty/src/posts/2019-06-25-using-aws-lambda-insert-multiple-json-dynamodb.md

 ## 6. Insert JSON objects into DynamoDB

-After we have setup some basic lambda function we should know how to `invoke` and `test` our functions.
+After we have set up some basic lambda function we should know how to `invoke` and `test` our functions.
 In the next step, we will extend the function to **insert multiple records in dynamodb** from a json object.

 ### JSON test data